This step by step tutorial explains how to draw a sitting cat from the front view and provides detailed illustrated examples for each step.

 Step 1 – Cat Proportions Sketch

-Start the drawing of the sitting cat by first sketching out the major shapes of the cat’s body.
+Start the drawing of the sitting cat by first sketching out the major shapes of the its’s body.

 - As the drawing will be fairly symmetrical draw a vertical line that will help you see if both side are of even width.